 There are literally thousands of studies proving the safety, efficacy, and effectiveness of nutritional supplementation.
 For example, there are more studies done on Omega 3 supplements than most pharmaceutical medications.
 How many research studies are we talking about?
 Well, a current search of the U.S. National Institute of Health’s PubMed website finds more than 30,000 citations!

 That being said, as in most things in life quality is everything.
 There are virtually dozens of options when you walk into most nutritional stores, pharmacies, and even grocery stores today.
 This can be an intimidating task!
 So what can we do when shopping for a nutritional supplement?

 If it is the cheapest product on the shelf, there is likely a logical reason for this (and one that does not warrant you putting this in your body).
 Don’t be swayed by price alone.

 Many of us have become expert ‘Google Doctors’ and succumb to the common ‘pill for your ill’ mantra based on the latest and greatest supplement advertised or promoted in the media.
 These purchases constitute an enormous part of the multi-billion dollar supplement industry.
-However, provides some concern..
+However, provides some concern.
 Why do we often make the assumption that what works for one person’s health issue will work for another?
 Unfortunately, using this blanket protocol approach does not often work.
-We are all biochemically unique, thus no one person has the exact biochemistry as that of his or her neighbor, or even family member.
+We are all biochemically unique, thus no one person has the exact biochemistry as that of his or her neighbour, or even family member.
 Treat the person, not the disease.
 In addition, many make the critical mistake thinking that by merely taking nutritional supplements will justify them staying on a toxic, nutritionally void standard American diet (coincidence that the acronym is SAD??).

 Supplements are meant to supplement a proper food plan – not to replace a bad one.